emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-3.md

 ## Assignment

-You will refactor your code and implement new features written below.

-Requirements:

-* Process manager is replaced with the built-in registry module. (more about this later)
-* History keeper manager is replaced with the built-in registry module. (more about this later)
-* You'll still use application configuration for the `:rate`, `:from` and `:until` values
-* You no longer need a logger in your cloner application. (_Hint: delete this functionality at the last moment so that you can use this to verify that other functionalities work._)
-* You'll create a second application, which is your "reporter" application.
-More about this later.
-* When a node joins the cluster (use libcluster), it is automatically connected to the other nodes.
-* Upon joining the cluster, you check whether other nodes are in the cluster or not.
-(If not, you're the first node in the cluster.)
-If there are other nodes, you do not automatically start cloning.
-If you are the first node, then you start all currency pair processes.
-* Up until now you've got no globally registered processes.
-Since your processmanager is gone, you'll need another process to do some kind "balancing" between nodes (more about this later).
-Create a globally registered process with the module name `Assignment.CoindataCoordinator`.
-* At each moment in time, a node can rebalance work over the cluster.
-You do this with `Assignment.CoindataCoordinator.balance/0`.
-This balancing "algorithm" does not need to be optimal, but should be eventually consistend after running several times.
-* When work is redistributed, the progress is **NOT** lost.
-* When a node crashes, do not worry yourself about no longer cloning all the currency pairs.
-* When calling the `Assignment.CoindataCoordinator.balance/0` function, it'll check with the REST API if the application is running all the necessary processes to clone all currency pairs.
-If there are missing processes (e.g. because of a node disconnecting), you'll start these under your own node (because they'll be balanced anyway).
+For this assignment, you will need to refactor your second iterations so as to include load balancing.
+The logger must also be replaced by a separate reporter application.

+## Sample flow of application

+Feel free to make the assumption that you'll always start a cloner node before you start a reporter node

+* Node 1 is started
+* Node 1 detects no other nodes and starts cloning
+* Node 2 is started
+* Node 2 detects other nodes and it doesn't start cloning automatically
+* Node 3 is started
+* Node 3 detects other nodes and it doesn't start cloning automatically
+* Node 2 starts balancing
+* Node 2 asks node 1 to transfer N currency pairs to node 3
+* Node 2 asks node 1 to transfer N currency pairs to node 2
+* Reporter is started
+* Every 10 seconds output is printed on that node's CLI
+* Node 3 quits and N currency pairs are lost
+* Node 2 starts balancing
+* Node 2 detects that not all currency pairs are being cloned, and starts processes the missing currency pairs
+* Node 2 asks Node X to transfer N currency pairs to node X

-## Reporter application
+## Reporter Application

-This is a simple application with no global registered processes.
+This is a simple application with no globally registered processes.
 It has one `GenServer` that runs the necessary code every 10 seconds to print out the status of the whole distributed application.

 I'm expecting easy to read,  **sorted** (based on %) output such as: